TomoPavicic/PMT-ShapeAnalysis/README.md

 Requires you to pass it a PMT_Object.

-First it checks the charge of the pmt pulse which it finds automatically.
-At the moment it defines a fixed window for integration but in the future this window will very depending on the size of the pulse.
+First it checks the charge of the pmt pulse which it finds automatically using the integration settings.
 It then checks the PMT_Object settings for a charge cut.
 By default, even after applying a setting file [see later in PMT_Array], the charge cut is the only trigger cut.
 If the charge of the pulse is bigger than the cut value the pmt waveform will trigger to True.
 This boolean can be used as a descriminator to fill the results of the analysis into the PMT_Object.
 This avoids null waveforms for example/ empty waveforms.

-The reusults it calculates by default are:
+The results it calculates by default are:

             "pulse_charge"      : 0.0,
             "pulse_amplitude"   : 0.0,